deeplanguageclass/deeplanguageclass.github.io/fundamentals.md

+# I. Fundamentals

 ## Language
 What is language?
 Context-dependent, ambiguous, overloaded...
 word < sentence < document < corpus
 Anaphora, canonical forms, grammars, lemmata, Zipf's law...
 How many languages are there?
 Is English increasing or decreasing?

+How is machine learning for language different than, for example, vision?

 ## Applications
 Brief history from ELIZA to Siri